-Residents must adhere to the following code elements to reflect a professional appearance in the clinical work environment; residents are also held accountable to relevant individual hospital/site and MSM institution policies.
+Residents must adhere to the following dress code elements to reflect a professional appearance in the clinical work environment; residents are also held accountable to relevant individual hospital/site and MSM institution policies.

 - 3.3.1.
 Identification: Unaltered ID badges must be worn and remain visible at all times.
 If the badge is displayed on lanyard, it should be a break-away variety. - 3.3.2.
-White Coats: A long white coat that specifies the physician's name and department should be worn. - 3.3.3.
-Personal Hygiene: - 3.3.3.1.
+White Coats: A lab coat is required as is the resident's identifiable name badges (MSM and hospital ID) while within the hospital.
+Hoodies may not be worn in place of white coats.

+3.3.3.
+Personal Hygiene:

+- 3.3.3.1.
 Hair must be kept clean and well groomed.
 Hair color or style may not be extreme.
 Long hair must be contained as so to not drape or fall into work area. - 3.3.3.2.
 Facial hair must be neat, clean, and well-trimmed. - 3.3.3.3.
 Fingernails must be kept clean and of appropriate length. - 3.3.3.4.
-Scent of fragrance or tobacco should be limited/minimized. - 3.3.4.
+Scent of fragrance or tobacco should be limited/minimized. - 3.3.3.5.
+Personal grooming is expected at all times including post call. - 3.3.4.
 Shoes/footwear: Must be clean, in good repair, and of a professional style appropriate to work performed.
-No open-toed shoes may be worn.
+No open-toed shoes, flip-flops, or sandals may be worn.
 Shoes must have fully enclosed heels or secured with a heel strap for safety purposes. - 3.3.5.
 Jewelry: Must not interfere with job performance or safety. - 3.3.6.
 Inappropriate/not permitted: Pins, buttons, jewelry, emblems, or insignia bearing a political, controversial, inflammatory, or provocative message may not be worn. - 3.3.7.
-Tattoos: Every effort must be made to cover visible tattoos. - 3.3.8.
-Clothing: Must reflect a professional image, including: dress-type pants and collared shirts; skirt and dress length must be appropriate; clothing should cover back, shoulders, and midriff; modest neckline (no cleavage). - 3.3.9.
-Scrubs: Residents may wear scrubs in any clinical situation where appropriate.
-When not in a work area, a white coat should be worn over scrubs.
+Tattoos: Every effort must be made to cover visible tattoos.